Hub and Spoke Marketing – A Digital Marketing Strategy for the Rest of Us

 You know where they are.
 You know who they are.
 You know how they interact with your business.
-The hub and spoke model is a content marketing strategy that brings it all together.
-It’s a strategy that uses digital marketing to maximizes value creation—value for your customers, and value for your business.
+The hub and spoke marketing model is a content marketing strategy that brings it all together.
+It’s a strategy that connects digital marketing tactics to maximizes value creation—value for your customers, and value for your business.

 Online Marketing Is Hard